tnewcomb20/meplan.github.io/README.md

 **Academic Stages:**
 Users may be in different academic stages, such as freshmen, sophomores, juniors, and seniors.
 The website should cater to the specific needs and challenges associated with these stages, and the evaluation will assess its suitability for users at different points in their academic journeys.

-**Varied User Goals:**
-The user population has a range of goals, including tracking homework assignments, managing academic deadlines, improving productivity, and achieving better academic results.
-The usability test will evaluate the website's ability to help users meet these goals effectively.

-By ensuring the usability test includes participants from these user segments, the evaluation will provide valuable insights into how well the Meplan Homework Tracker Website meets the diverse needs of college students and students in general.
-It will help identify areas for improvement to create a more inclusive and user-friendly platform for the target audience.

 ## Usability goals: